Debt-to-income ratio

-In the consumer mortgage industry, debt-to-income ratio (often abbreviated DTI) is the percentage of a consumer's monthly gross income that goes toward paying debts.
+In the consumer mortgage industry, debt-to-income ratio (DTI) is the percentage of a consumer's monthly gross income that goes toward paying debts.
 (Speaking precisely, DTIs often cover more than just debts; they can include principal, taxes, fees, and insurance premiums as well.
 Nevertheless, the term is a set phrase that serves as a convenient, well-understood shorthand.)
 There are two main kinds of DTI, as discussed below.

 Two main kinds of DTI

 The two main kinds of DTI are expressed as a pair using the notation $x/y$ (for example, 28/36).